abinesh27123/Lung-Cancer-Detection/README.md

 ## Dataset

 The dataset used for this project is [describe the dataset here, e.g., source, size, features, etc.].
-It contains [number of images] of lung scans, including [number of cancerous and non-cancerous images].

 ## Installation